-Each guardian group from Teams 2 - 6 will receive a weekly, 30 minute music lesson in the music suite with Dylan Symonds, our music specialist teacher.
-Team One will have 30 mins of junior singing together once a week with Dylan.
+Each guardian group from Teams 2 - 5 will receive a 60 minute specialised music lesson every fortnight in the music suite with our music specialist teacher.
 The classroom programme offers hands on musical experiences, grounded in the NZ Music Curriculum, integrating a Kodaly teaching approach with singing, music games, movement, playing classroom instruments and plenty of fun and creativity.

-Through this programme other groups such as Junior Choir, Chamber Choir, Chamber Orchestra, a Rock Band and a Ukulele Group are also on offer for children to participate in.
+Through this programme other groups such as Junior Choir, APPA Choir, Marimba Group, a Rock Band and a Ukulele Group are also on offer for children to participate in.

 Ellerslie School runs a varied and engaging Physical Education Programme for our students where a skills based programme is delivered.
 Alongside this run extra-curricular opportunities for children to engage in sport and sporting events.
 Some of the highlights of our programme are: